shivani-140/stationery/README.md

 # stationery
-using html , css and basic js
+This is a website using html , css and basic js